spren9er/climate-spiral/README.md

 [1/n]
 ```

-1x animated gif showing whole animation from start to end (fast)
+- Animated climate spiral from 1880 to 2021 (tweet01.gif)

 #### 2 (Credit)

 ```
 The climate spiral is a data visualization originally designed by @ed_hawkins in 2016.
-This present visualization is an interactive version of a climate spiral created by @marksubbarao and NASA SVS in March 2022
+The present visualization is an interactive version of a climate spiral created by @marksubbarao and NASA SVS in March 2022

 https://svs.gsfc.nasa.gov/4975